SAP/luigi/README.md

 If you have further questions about Luigi, you can contact us on our [Slack channel](luigi-project.slack.com).
 If you find a specific problem or bug, you can also open a [GitHub issue](https://github.com/SAP/luigi/issues/new/choose) on our repository.
 Please describe the problem and the steps to reproduce it in your issue.

+## Contributing

+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file in this repository for instrcutions on how to contribute to Luigi.

 ## Licensing

 Please see our [LICENSE](LICENSE) for copyright and license information.
 Detailed information including third-party components and their licensing/copyright information is available via the [REUSE tool](https://api.reuse.software/info/github.com/SAP/Luigi).